openlookeng/hetu-core/hetu-docs/en/security/internal-communication.md

         node.internal-address=<node fqdn>
         ```

 3. Generate a Java Keystore File.
-Every openLooKeng node must be able to connect to any other node within the same cluster.
-It is possible to create unique certificates for every node using the fully-qualified hostname of each host, create a keystore that contains all the public keys for all of the hosts, and specify it for the client (see step [8](#step08) ).
+Every node in the openLooKeng cluster must be able to communicate with any other node in the cluster.
+It is possible to create unique certificates for each node based on the fully qualified hostname of each host, create a keystore containing all of the public keys for all of the hosts, and specify it for the client. (see step [8](#step08) ).

     In most cases, it will be simpler to use a wildcard in the certificate as follows: